Bugatti1982/Car-Finder/README.md

 * Brandon is taking lead as consulting for all code on back end and will assist Mattison and Marcellus on Front end.
 He is also shooting a video so that we can add it to the usage area of the readme.

-* Brandi will continue mark down, get graphics on videos and video editing.
+* Brandi will continue mark down, get graphics on videos and video editing and analysis on the overall project to keep us on time.